Chairman–Dr Ron Weinberger BSc (Hons), PhD

 Chief Technology Officer, co-founder: Dr William C.H.
 Parr, PhD

-Dr Parr holds a PhD in Computational Morphology and Anatomy (University College London and the Natural History Museum, London), and is currently a Post-Doctoral Research Fellow at the Surgical and Orthopaedic Research Laboratory at the University of New South Wales having come to Australia on an Endeavour Postdoctoral Research Fellowship Award from the Australian Government in 2011.
-Dr Parr’s principal areas of expertise are in 3D modelling of anatomy, both with respect to statistical 3D shape analysis and biomechanical analyses (e.g. joint axis determination and bone kinematics, as well as Finite Element Analysis to predict stress and strain distributions), 3D reconstructions of anatomy (hard and soft tissue to create musculoskeletal models) from CT and MRI data, uses of additive manufacturing (3D printing) in medicine (3D printed anatomical models used during the planning of complex surgeries, replication of clinical anatomy to test biomedical devices, 3D printing of patient specific devices).
+Dr Parr holds a PhD in Computational Anatomy (University College London and the Natural History Museum, London), and has held Post-Doctoral Research Fellow positions at the Surgical and Orthopaedic Research Laboratory at the University of New South Wales.
+Will came to Australia on an Endeavour Postdoctoral Research Fellowship Award from the Australian Government in 2011.
+Will’s principal areas of expertise are in 3D modelling of anatomy, both with respect to statistical 3D shape analysis and biomechanical analyses (e.g. joint axis determination and bone kinematics, as well as Finite Element Analysis to predict stress and strain distributions), 3D reconstructions of anatomy (hard and soft tissue to create musculoskeletal models) from CT and MRI data, uses of additive manufacturing (3D printing) in medicine (3D printed anatomical models used during the planning of complex surgeries, replication of clinical anatomy to test biomedical devices, 3D printing of patient specific devices).
 Dr Parr has published peer reviewed scientific journal articles in top ranked journals, and has been an invited speaker at leading international research conferences.
 He has secured significant competitive government and private competitive merit based funding.

 Clinical Advisor: Dr Ralph Mobbs, Neurosurgeon